-Heartworms are transmitted by mosquitoes, which is why preventatives are available all year.
+Heartworms are transmitted by mosquitoes, which is why preventatives are necessary all year.
 Mosquitos in Georgia never rest!
 Heartworms grow to be 6-inch long worms that live in the great vessels of the heart and can lead to heart failure or sudden death.

 Intestinal Parasite Test (Fecal)

 This is often confusing for owners.
 Heartworms live in the heart and we test the blood.
 Intestinal parasites live in the gut and we test stool (poo).
-There are many different types of parasites such as Roundworms, Hookworms, Whipworms, Coccidia and Giardia.
+There are many different parasites such as Roundworms, Hookworms, Whipworms, Coccidia and Giardia.